Philadelphia Grand Jury

-Philadelphia Grand Jury (The Philly Jays) were an Australian band from Sydney, New South Wales.
+Philadelphia Grand Jury, sometimes known as “The Philly Jays”, were an Australian band from Sydney.
 The band revolved around the partnership of Joel Beeson (bass, keyboards, guitar, backing vocals) and Simon Berckelman (lead vocals, guitar), who used the stage names MC Bad Genius and Berkfinger respectively.
 The band performed with several drummers, the most recent of which was Dave Jenkins, Jr. The band self-described as playing music that blends "indie, punk and soul."

 Biography

-2001-2009: Hope Is for Hopers
+2001–2009: Hope Is for Hopers

 Beeson originally formed a band called Johnson in 2001 with Berckelman, before creating the indie label Motherlovin' Records in 2004.
 Subsequent bands included Malcolm X and the Black Auditorium, and Berkfinger and the Sweats, with the latter combining to form Philadelphia Grand Jury in early 2008.
 In May 2009, the band signed a joint venture deal with Boomtown Records.

 In June 2009, the band released "Going to the Casino (Tomorrow Night)" where it received significant play on Triple J and featured on the television mini-series Underbelly: A Tale of Two Cities, also appearing on the soundtrack album.
 The band's debut album, Hope Is for Hopers, was released on 25 September 2009, reaching No. 34 on the ARIA Albums Chart.

 Williams departed from the group in September 2009.
-Williams' position was temporarily filled by Ivan Lisyak, aka 'Emergency Ivan', before a permanent replacement – American session musician, Calvin Welch (Earth, Wind and Fire, Sonny Stitt) – joined the band.
+Williams' position was temporarily filled by Ivan Lisyak, aka 'Emergency Ivan', before a permanent replacement – American session musician Calvin Welch (Earth, Wind and Fire, Sonny Stitt) – joined the band.
 At the fourth annual AIR Awards, held on 22 November 2009, Philadelphia Grand Jury won an award for "Best Independent Single or EP" with their single "Going to the Casino".